KyleFleskes/Ziptree_term_paper_program/README.txt

 Welcome to my program!!!!

-What this program does is tests the actual time and space complexity of Ziptrees, Skiplists, and Treaps.
+What this program does is tests the actual time and space complexity of Ziptrees, Skiplists, and Treaps in Python3.

 How this program does this is by taking in a whole positive number in from the command line something like: "./driver.py 100"